Science-notes/q2-lefse/README.md

 ## Installation

-Q2-HUMAnN3 requires metaphlan2.py is in the ``$PATH``.
+Q2-HUMAnN3 requires metaphlan is in the ``$PATH``.
 Installation instructions can be found [here](https://bitbucket.org/biobakery/metaphlan2), and requires approximately several GBs download which is not covered by the installation steps below.

 You can install the Q2-HUMAnN3 plugin through miniconda: